gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 This request must use the same session as the fetch token request.
 If the `x-csrf-token` header is not present or invalid, the application router will return status code *403 Forbidden* and a response header `x-csrf-token: Required`.

+## Support of SAP Statistics

+The application router provides performance statistics in an HTTP response header in the following cases:
+- The HTTP request contains an HTTP query parameter (URL parameter) sap-statistics=true.
+- The HTTP request contains an HTTP header field sap-statistics:true.

+If an HTTP request that contains a header field or query parameter with "sap-statistics=true" reaches the application router, the application router forwards an "sap-statistics" header to the corresponding backend.
+If SAP statistics is implemented for the backend, the backend returns to the application router a response header containing the statistics information from the backend.

+The application router returns the following statistics information in an sap-statistics-approuter response header:
+- total: The time that has passed between the moment when the request entered into the application router and the moment when the application router started writing the response
+- ext (in case of destination forwarding): The time spent in the backend

+Each backend sub-component can add its own response header with the duration measurements when it receives the HTTP header sap-statistics:true.

 ## Connectivity

 The application router supports integration with SAP Cloud Platform connectivity service.
 The connectivity service handles proxy access to SAP Cloud Platform cloud connector, which tunnels connections to private network systems.
 In order to use connectivity, a connectivity service instance should be created and bound to the Approuter application.
 In addition, the relevant destination configurations should have `proxyType=OnPremise`.
 Also, a valid XSUAA login token should be obtained via the login flow.